MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     At this point you were able to explore the Azure Portal and check some of the properties of your resource group.
 Next, we will provision a SQL Server on an Azure Virtual Machine.

-## Provision a SQL Server on an Azure Virtual Machine
+## Deploy a SQL Server on an Azure Virtual Machine

 1. Locate the search bar at the top of the page.
 Search for **Azure SQL**.
 Select the search result for **Azure SQL** that appears in the results under **Services**.